-The game streaming service will offer a wide variety of games that can be played on TVs, computers, tablets and smartphones - any device that can access Google Chrome browser, essentially.
+The game streaming service, called Google Stadia, will offer a wide variety of games that can be played on TVs, computers, tablets and smartphones - any device that can access Google Chrome browser, essentially.
 No console, and "no download, no patch, no update, and no install" is required, said Google gaming guru Phil Harrison.

 Late last year, Google prototyped Stadia technology – then dubbed 'Project Stream' – giving users the chance to play Assassin’s Creed Odyssey in Google Chrome.
 And now, that service will very soon be a reality.
 Stadia will be launching this year in select countries including the UK, US and ‘much of Europe’.